ysyk2021/empowerment-through-learning-unleashing-the-potential-within/src/chapter-3-1.md

-Chapter 2: Identifying Personal Motivations and Goals: The Role of Personal Motivations and Goals in Learning
+The Role of Personal Motivations and Goals in Learning
 =============================================================================================================

 Personal motivations and goals play a critical role in learning.
 In this chapter, we will explore the importance of personal motivations and goals in learning and how they can help individuals unleash their full potential.